 Once your eligibility has been verified, we will contact you with additional instructions, including visiting our offices to fill out forms such as the Federal Employment Eligibility Verification form (I-9), and your election officer oath and appointment form.

 Reasonable accommodations are available to persons with disabilities during the application and/or interview processes per the American with Disabilities Act.
 Please contact Ravi Udeshi at firstname.lastname@example.org

 INTERESTED IN SERVING?

-View the Election Officer Training Schedule for more information.
+View the Election Officer Training page for more information.